|

 Fracture Analysis

-This experimental turbine
+This experimental turbine disk failed during a

-disk failed during a spin pit test at a speed of 46,000 RPM.
-Failure
+spin pit test at a speed of 46,000 RPM.
+Failure investigation revealed

-defect oriented transverse to the tangential stress in a thin section
+to the tangential stress in a thin section of the disk below the blade

-of the disk below the blade dovetail grooves and near the disk
+dovetail grooves and near the disk surface.

 Material testing, finite element analysis and fracture mechanics